 Oprah preaches unity in DNC speech, urges Americans to "choose common sense over nonsense"

-Washington — Oprah Winfrey preached unity, while taking slight digs at former President Donald Trump and his running mate, Ohio Sen. JD Vance, at the Democratic convention Wednesday night.
+Washington — Oprah Winfrey preached unity, while taking slight digs at former President Donald Trump and his running mate, Ohio Sen. JD Vance, in her speech at the Democratic convention Wednesday night.

 "There are people who want you to see our country as a nation of 'us against them' — people who want to scare you, who want to rule you," she said.
 "People who'd have you believe that books are dangerous and assault rifles are safe, that there's a right way to worship and a wrong way to love.
 People who seek first to divide and then to conquer.
 But here's the thing — when we stand together, it is impossible to conquer us."